ToxicJojo/SkeletonPlaceholder/docs/image.md

 ## Overview

 To create an image bone add the `bone-type-image` class to a bone.
-The image size will be based of the skeleton size.
+The image size will be based off the skeleton size.
 Alternatively you can manually set the image size in your css.

 ```html
 <div class='skeleton'>